Here I post descriptions of the various classes I have taught and am available to teach, and the mekorot (source sheets) for them.

 A Mikveh Ritual for Transitioning Gender

 I wrote this ceremony involving immersion in the mikveh, a traditional Jewish ritual bath, when I first began my transition.
 I performed this ritual: once at the start, and again after one year had passed.
-An essay about my experience doing it twice will appear in my forthcoming book, Ein Self.
+An poem about my experience performing this ritual appears in my book, Ein Self.

 Birkat Ha-ma’avirah — Blessing for transitioning gender